-Swedish Professional Football Leagues participated in this year’s edition of Almedalen in a panel discussion organized by the Municipality of Trelleborg, centered around the theme Community Engagement Through Football.
+Swedish Professional Football Leagues participated in this year’s edition of the political week in Almedalen on the Swedish island of Gotland in a panel discussion organized by the Municipality of Trelleborg, centered around the theme Community Engagement Through Football.

 “Football holds a strong position and has a responsibility to use that influence wisely,” said Beatrice Clarke to the Municipality of Trelleborg.